Beta8397/virtual_robot/README.md

 ![](/readme_image.JPG)

 This is a JavaFX application developed using the (free) IntelliJ IDEA Community Edition IDE.
 The repository can be downloaded and unzipped, then opened with IntelliJ.
+It can also be run using Android Studio (see this [video](https://www.youtube.com/watch?v=pmaT9Twbmao)).

 Five robot configurations are available: a simple two-wheeled robot, a robot with four mecanum wheels, an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot, a mecanum-wheeled